AdobeDocs/audience-manager-learn.en/help/api/retrieve-api-credentials-in-adobe-io.md

 ---
-title: Retrieve API Credentials in Adobe IO
+title: Retrieve API credentials in Adobe Developer
-description: Instead of contacting Adobe Consulting or Customer Care for credentials for using the REST API, you can simply go to Adobe.io in a browser and retrieve or register your own credentials.
+description: Instead of contacting Adobe Consulting or Customer Care for credentials for using the REST API, you can simply go to developer.adobe.com in a browser and retrieve or register your own credentials.
 feature: API
 topics:
 activity: develop